People

 Ana Sena - postdoctoral researcher

-I am a postdoctoral researcher working at Iowa State University.
-I received my PhD in Earth System Science at University of California Irvine.
-My research focuses on understanding the mechanisms by which climate change may affect the global distribution of tropical cyclones, by performing experiments in global climate models.
+Ana was a postdoctoral researcher at Iowa State University.
+She received her PhD in Earth System Science at University of California Irvine.
+Her research focuses on understanding the mechanisms by which climate change may influence the global distribution of tropical cyclones, by performing experiments in global climate models.

 • Kyle Curry